-The audible result of the different gate lengths depends a lot on the setting of the relevant parameters on the synthesizer connected: A short and percussive sound with a percussive envelope setting will still produce a short and percussive sound, even at high gate length settings.
-In contrast, a sustained sound with long decay and release settings will not be interrupted by a short gate length or a low pulse width value respectively.
-In any case the pulse width value can be an important part of the sound of the sequence.
+- The audible result of the different gate lengths depends a lot on the setting of the relevant parameters on the synthesizer connected: A short and percussive sound with a percussive envelope setting will still produce a short and percussive sound, even at high gate length settings.
+In contrast, a sustained sound with long decay and release settings will not be interrupted by a short gate length or a low pulse width value respectively. - In any case, the pulse width value can be an important part of the sound of the sequence.
 Feel free to experiment!

-Shuffle (with function key):
+Shuffle:

-As well as the Clock control, the Pulse width pot yields control over a second function:

-Connected to the Function key, it is used to set the amount of the shuffle function.
-This function will delay some steps a bit by a certain factor in order to add more "groove" or "swing" to the sequence.

-To set the Shuffle amount, keep the Function key pressed and turn the Pulse width control.
-The more you turn the Pulse width control clockwise, the more the sequence will get shuffled.
-You will hear the increasing shift in the timing of the rhythm easily.

-Please bear in mind that the Pulse width and Shuffle functions are only available when the Sync switch is in "Internal" or "MIDI/USB"-position, not "External".
+- As well as the Clock control, the Pulsewidth pot yields control over a second function: - Connected to the Function key, it is used to set the amount of the shuffle function.
+This function will delay some steps a bit by a certain factor to add more "groove" or "swing" to the sequence. - To set the Shuffle amount, keep the Function key pressed and turn the Pulsewidth control.
+The more you turn the Pulsewidth control clockwise, the more the sequence will get shuffled.
+You will hear the increasing shift in the timing of the rhythm easily. - Please bear in mind that the Pulsewidth and Shuffle functions are only available when the Sync switch is in the" Internal" or "MIDI/USB"-position.

-3.1.5.
+Individual gate length for steps 1 to 8:

+- As you already know, the Pulsewidth control sets the gate time.
+This setting affects all steps by the same factor.
+Now you will learn how to program individual gate time settings for each of the steps 1 to 8 (upper register). - This function is enabled by the "Custom" setting of the Link switch. - Set the Link switch to the" Custom" position. - Simply turn the step controls of the lower register to program individual gate time settings for the corresponding steps of the upper register, e.g. use step pot 9 to adjust the gate time of step 1 and so on. - In this mode, the setting of the gate time is continuously variable, i. e. it is not dependent on the clock divider settings.

 Transport keys

-These three keys control the so-called transport functions of Dark Time.
+• These three keys control the so-called transport functions of Dark Time.